 Blogging to promote a SaaS business is one of the best ways to get more signups and sell more subscriptions.

-SaaS blogging can become a sustainable, long-term promotion strategy when done right.
+SaaS blogging can become a sustainable, long-term promotion strategy with the right blog strategy.

 About 15% of all of our customers run SaaS businesses and we’ve helped turn their blogs from liabilities into assets.

-Here’s a set of best practices that will make your SaaS blog finally work.
+Here’s a set of best SaaS blog strategy best practices that will make your SaaS blog finally work.

 Do not compete with service pages